mikavilpas/yazi.nvim/README.md

     -- it if there are issues accessing the default path. chosen_file_path = '/tmp/yazi_filechosen',

-    -- the path to a temporary file that will be created by yazi to store -- events
-    events_file_path = '/tmp/yazi.nvim.events.txt',

     -- what Neovim should do a when a file was opened (selected) in yazi.
     -- Defaults to simply opening the file. open_file_function = function(chosen_file, config) end,